 Even those who were doing it all 'perfect' had mixed results.
 I was amazed how after touring the farm, many (frankly) tasted bad, like swamp water.
 The reason is that most beef raised on pasture is raised on low-quality wetland or scrub areas because the 'better' land is all used for conventional corn/soy.
 This gets into the meat and also causes stress on the animals.
 The result is a lower quality product.
 It is better then supermarket 'grass fed' beef, but it sure wasn't tasty.

 Try one bite.
 If you'd like to try what dry aged, rotationally grazed, high quality beef tastes like, look for a farmer who is raising food the way you trust.
-(You can always check out what makes our beef unique and try one of our sample packages.)
+(You can always check out what makes our beef unique.)

 What do you think?
 Do you have any thoughts about this or questions we can answer here?
 And if you found any of this useful, please share with your friends!